btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 Notes:

 1. Added a new server block to support my personal site.
 1. The underscore denotes `localhost`.
-Added an entry to `/etc/hosts` so `kilgore-trout` resolves to the loopback device.
+As seen below, I had added an entry to `/etc/hosts` so `kilgore-trout` resolves to the loopback device.

         127.0.0.1	localhost
         127.0.1.1	kilgore-trout